 Unconditional Dog Love

 Cocoa wasn’t the first to teach me what unconditional love is all about.
 Every animal I met since birth has exhibited unrestricted, non-discriminatory compassion, each with an individual approach: some shy, timid, boisterous.
 These animals never judged my appearance, always listened attentively, and never asked for anything in return, yet they appreciated affection.
 As a child, after my brother and I demonstrated sufficient responsibility, my family was blessed in getting the love of my life, Cocoa.
 We grew up together, and are best friends, sisters, and loyal companions.
-She was there when I needed to grieve the loss of family and friends, when I did algebra homework on the couch, after I got back from rehearsals, and she was my rock through tough times.
+She was there when I needed to grieve the loss of family and friends when I did algebra homework on the couch after I got back from rehearsals, and she was my rock through tough times.
 Even though Cocoa tends to follow my father around and sometimes jumps off the couch when I sit, none of this matters.
-I unrestrictingly and unconditionally will always love her.
+I unrestrictedly and unconditionally will always love her.

 Even today, in the hustle and bustle of real-life, just seeing a dog can quiet the chaos in my mind and bring me back to reality.
-It is struggle NOT to be present and happy when seeing a dog run with such joy, full of energy, curiosity, tail wagging and with smiling eyes.
+It is struggle NOT to be present and happy when seeing a dog run with such joy, full of energy, curiosity, tail wagging, and smiling eyes.
 We have so much to learn from our best friends.
 Humans get so caught up in their minds, the opinions of others, the past and the future; our pets are much wiser than this, and though their life span may be shorter, I would be willing to bet every moment is appreciated, peaceful, and filled with love.

 Thank you, Cocoa, for teaching me how to love.
 My relationship with you is what I hope to mimic elsewhere: unconditional, loyal, giving, and forever my best friend.
 Absolutely nothing in the world could shake our connection, even when you struggle to remember me when I come home after months away.
 Even when I meet the cutest puppies, nothing replaces you from being first in my heart.
 Animals have such a gift of living in the now, maximizing each moment, listening fully and non-judgmentally.
 Let us learn from one another.